2110521-2563-1-Software-Architecture/Old_man/README.md

-# Software Architectur Assigment 1
+# Software Architecture Assigment 1
 #### Group: Old Man with Backache
 --------
 **1- Screenshots of Swagger for your APIs in 2.**